Rising costs are on the minds of many these days but perhaps most urgently among those nearing retirement.

-It might be worth it, though: The state’s residents have a life expectancy of 19.3 years beyond the typical retirement age of 65, one of the longest average lifespans in the country.
+It might be worth it, though: The state’s residents have a life expectancy of about 19 years beyond the typical retirement age of 65, on average, according to federal data.
+That is one of the longest average lifespans in the country.

 The Land of Lincoln has the distinction of being the worst state for taxes, according to WalletHub.
 Chicago, in particular, is one of the most heavily taxed cities in the country.

-Vermont ranks No. 2 on WalletHub’s health care metrics, but there are only two states ranked below it for affordability.
+Vermont ranks well on WalletHub’s health care metrics, but there are only a few states ranked below it for affordability.
 It’s no wonder it has the largest senior workforce in the country — gotta pay the bills somehow.

 However, it has a fast-growing population of seniors and just about the most beautiful autumn scenery you can imagine.